We'll have to wait a bit longer to get back this iPhone feature

 News•iPhone XR shipments diluted by Apple iPhone XS, 8 and 7, analyst predicts

-Discuss: Why the iPhone 11 successor could be the phone to get
+Discuss: Two big reasons why the 2020 iPhone might be worth the wait

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.